OpenNebula/docs/source/quick_start/usage_basics/running_virtual_machines.rst

 We’ll follow these high-level steps:

    #.
-Download the Wordpress Appliance from the OpenNebula Marketplace.
+Download the WordPress Appliance from the OpenNebula Marketplace.
    #.
 Instantiate the Virtual Machine for the Appliance.
    #.
 Verify the Installation by Connecting to WordPress.